Redmond Hunt History: How Trophy Rock Was Made

 February 2, 2022

 Redmond Hunt has offered deer supplements for 17 years, but our history goes much deeper.
-Learn where your Trophy Rock and Four65 deer minerals come from!
+Learn where Trophy Rock minerals come from and where it's mined.

-At Redmond Hunt, we have a proud 16-year history of bringing you natural mineral products that expand your ability to improve the land, provide quality deer management, and keep critters coming back to your property.
-But did you know our our history goes far deeper than 16 years?
-Let's look beyond the rock.
+At Redmond Hunt, we have a proud 16-year history of bringing you natural mineral rocks for deer.
+Since then, we've added more products that expand your ability to improve the land, provide quality herd management, and keep critters coming back to your property.
+But did you know our our history goes far deeper than 17 years?

-We thought you’d like to know exactly where your Trophy Rock and Four65 come from—and the incredible forces of nature that created them.
-So let’s peel back the layers of time and sediment and expose what's underground in our Redmond mineral mine.
+We thought you’d like to know exactly where your Four65 and Trophy Rock minerals come from—and the incredible forces of nature that created them.
+So let’s peel back the layers of time and sediment and expose what's underground in our Redmond mineral mine and what Trophy Rock is made of.
 Let’s rock some Redmond Hunt history!

 History of Our Mineral Deposit